SquirrelMobile/pdfview/README.md

-# Appcelerator Titanium Mobile Module Project
+# pdfView for Android

-This is a skeleton Titanium Mobile Mobile module project.
+Module for display pdf in a view in titanium, with zoom + scroll.

 ## Module Naming